Abdulrahman-122/AWS_Fundamentals/file3.md

      -On-Demand pricing is ideal for starting without commitment.
 The customer can test and adjust based on actual usage before committing to longer-term options.

+      - This is the best approach.
+Savings Plans are ideal for critical workloads that need
+              consistent capacity and predictable pricing.
+Spot Instances offer significant savings for jobs that are not time-sensitive and can tolerate interruptions.